In a Nutshell:

 Recommended For: Anyone on a budget with basic therapeutic needs, provided you weigh no more than 240 pounds.

 The Titan is another unusual chair with a few shortcomings, but not as many as the chair we just reviewed.
-You lose access to the Swedish massage, but you get a lot more in the way of basic functionality.
+You lose access to the Swedish massage, but you get a lot more basic functionality.

-Though oddly, this one doesn’t have body scanning tech (which is an incredibly common feature), so you will have to fiddle with the rollers a bit before your start your massage.
+Oddly, this one doesn’t have body scanning tech (which is an incredibly common feature), so you will have to fiddle with the rollers a bit before you start your massage.

 Kahuna LM6800 Massage Chair